Aamir-786687/Aamir-786687/README.md

 # Hi there, I'm Aamir! 👋

 Welcome to my GitHub profile!
-I'm a passionate *Frontend Developer* with a strong foundation in *HTML, CSS, JavaScript, and frameworks like *React.
+I'm a passionate *Frontend Developer* with a strong foundation in *HTML, CSS, JavaScript, and frameworks like React*.
 I'm currently upskilling through intensive training at **Masai School*, and I love building scalable, real-world applications.

 ---